Are you ready to start crafting for Christmas?

 2. Christmas Apron

-Personalized aprons are so much fun; they are the perfect touch for baking cookies for Christmas and other special holidays.
+Personalized aprons are so fun; they are the perfect touch for baking cookies for Christmas and other special holidays.

 There are tons of aprons on Amazon, but the one I bought was from Michaels, it was already prewashed, so I didn’t have to wash it beforehand.